-Research Interests: Urban Economics, Environmental Economics, Economics of Innovation, Industrial Organization
+Research Interests: Applied Microeconomics, Urban Economics, Housing and Real Estate, Economics of Innovation, Industrial Organization

-Hong Yu Xiao and Hector Perez-Saiz (Working), Cultural Affinity, Regulation and Market Structure: Evidence from the Canadian Retail Banking Industry.
+Hong Yu Xiao and Hector Perez-Saiz (Under Revision), Cultural Affinity, Regulation and Market Structure: Evidence from the Canadian Retail Banking Industry.

-Abstract: We estimate a perfect information static entry game to study the importance of cultural and regulatory entry barriers on the competitiveness and geographic presence of retail depository institutions in Canada.
-The Canadian banking industry provides a good setting for analysis because it has high linguistic diversity in a dual regulatory banking system context, which allows us to separately identify the effect of cultural from regulatory entry barriers.
-We find that cultural affinity plays an important role to explain the significant comparative advantages some credit unions and banks have relative to other financial institutions.
-In several counterfactual experiments, we show that the effectiveness of certain market strategies and regulations intended to foster competition are significantly limited by the cultural barriers, which is a key determinant that shapes the competitive landscape of the industry.
+Abstract: We estimate a perfect information static entry game to study how cultural entry barriers affect firm entry and competition in the retail banking industry.
+Canada provides a good setting for analysis due to its high linguistic diversity, concentrated market, and regulatory entry barriers.
+We find that cultural affinity plays an important role in explaining the significant comparative advantages some credit unions and banks have relative to other financial institutions.
+Using several counterfactual experiments and additional empirical evidence, we show that the effectiveness of certain market strategies and regulations intended to foster competition are significantly limited by the cultural barriers, which is a key determinant that shapes the competitive landscape of the industry.

 2017 Mack Institute for Innovation Management Research Grant